areksoft/sang-test/README.md

 	6. /comments/{id} fetches all the comments with id

 ### for jwt implementaion
+	1./authenticate to login (user,password) pass as({"username":"user","password":"password"} in post body
-	1. used constant username:user, password:password
+	2. used constant username:user, password:password
-	2. used bearer token for further communication
+	3. used bearer token for further communication

 	had some help from internet on this